 Reputation for Faculty and Student Excellence

-The School has a long national reputation for excellence.
+The school has a long national reputation for excellence.
 The Fiske Guide to Colleges has given KU high marks for academics and quality of life, calling it “one of the premier college bargains in the United States.”
 Fiske also praised the journalism school for its many strengths.
-KU journalism students frequently to earn awards and honors for themselves and the School for their news and advertising work on the acclaimed University Daily Kansan, news coverage and promotion on KJHK-FM and KUJH-TV, and strategic communication campaigns developed for real clients.
-The School has also received many prestigious national accolades from the Hearst Foundation’s Writing Awards program, often called the “College Pulitzers.”
+KU journalism students frequently earn awards and honors for themselves and the school for their news and advertising work on the acclaimed University Daily Kansan, news coverage and promotion on KJHK-FM and KUJH-TV, and strategic communication campaigns developed for real clients.
+The school has also received many prestigious national accolades from the Hearst Foundation’s Writing Awards program, often called the “College Pulitzers.”

 Journalism and mass communication faculty are leading innovative research projects on socially relevant topics including social media, cancer communication among minorities, gender and violence, political communication, preparing today’s journalists for tomorrow’s media, and understanding how to engage and persuade audiences.

-The School's innovative teaching and personal student advising acknowledge students' individuality while helping guide them to take risks and grow.
-The School's academic environment is intimate and student centered, providing a small-school experience with all of the benefits of a large-university setting.
-The KU School of Journalism has nearly 14,000 graduates in the U.S. and 49 other countries around the world.
-The School's long list of distinguished and accomplished graduates are the best evidence that the KU School of Journalism is a great destination for serious students who are smart, creative and ambitious.
+The school's innovative teaching and personal student advising acknowledge students' individuality while helping guide them to take risks and grow.
+The school's academic environment is intimate and student centered, providing a small-school experience with all of the benefits of a large-university setting.
+The KU School of Journalism has nearly 14,000 graduates in the United States and 49 other countries around the world.
+The school's long list of distinguished and accomplished graduates are the best evidence that the KU School of Journalism is a great destination for serious students who are smart, creative and ambitious.